 Last, but not least: prioritize making time to rest and do the things you enjoy most.
 Set boundaries when it comes to protecting your me-time, and stick to them.
 Try scheduling time for yourself in your calendar and treat it the same way you treat time dedicated to an assignment or important meeting.

-For more tips and information on studying to become a naturopathic doctor, register for our free upcoming panel on Navigating ND School.
+For more tips and information on studying to become a naturopathic doctor, watch the recording of our student panel on Navigating ND School.
 Hear from real ND students about their experiences, ask questions, and find out if an ND program is right for you!